yy502/laserpecker/LP_fundamentals.md

 ### Access to Internet

-Only required during initial registration.
+Only required during initial registration and first use of a fresh install of the LP app.

 ### Registration & Safety PIN

-_Registration has been redesigned in late Dec/2021, from Android app v3.74, iOS app v???.
+_Registration process has changed in late Dec/2021, from Android app v3.74 and iOS app v???.
 This section has been updated for the new registration process._

 The initial registration process works as below: